junxit/us-congress-bills-112/bill.md

 - **(2)** in paragraph (3)—
   - **(A)** in subparagraph (B)(i), by striking “and prosecutors” and inserting “, prosecutors, and heads of professional associations and educational institutions”; and
   - **(B)** in subparagraph (C), by striking “Lukashenka regime” and inserting “Government of Belarus”.

+## § 7.
+Funding for report

+The requirement to prepare and transmit the report required under section 8 of the Belarus Democracy Act of 2004 (Public Law 109–480; 22 U.S.C.
+5811 note), as amended by section 5 of this Act, shall be performed within current levels of authorized and appropriated funding.